AM2R-Community-Developers/DistributionCenter/docs/faq.md

 #### AM2R runs slow on Windows!
 Way slower than previous versions!
 YoYo Games made changes to some Windows-specific behavior that cause it to run slow on certain setups.
 To fix this, you may need to change the SleepMargin value in options.ini - higher values will take up more CPU cycles but will be less prone to the slowdown.
-If you are confused about this issue, please ask in the Official AM2R Discord Server for help.
+If you are confused about this issue, please ask in our communication channels for help.

 #### My custom palette / the 8-bit shader doesn't appear!
 AM2R requires DirectX9.0 installed and hardware shader support to properly display some palette changes in Fusion difficulty, allow the 8-bit shader to work, and enable custom palettes.